Meet Our Team

 Emily Clayton

 Meet Brita Goss, a dedicated mental health professional committed to bringing guidance and compassion to individuals towards healing and growth in every session.
-She has received her Master’s of Science in Clinical Mental Health Counseling.
-She has opened Center Counseling’s new office location in Jamestown, ND inside Buffalo City Church.
 She can provide in-person or virtual counseling sessions.

-She is currently working towards certification as a Registered Play Therapist (RPT), Brita has experience with children ages 3 and older who may have social, emotional or behavioral difficulties.
-The children are quick to gravitate towards her bubbly and curious personality which creates a safe space where they can feel comfortable in each session.
+She is a Registered Play Therapist (RPT) and has experience working with children ages 3 and older who may have social, emotional, or behavioral difficulties.
+The children are quick to gravitate towards her bubbly and curious personality, which creates a safe space where they can feel comfortable in each session.

 Brita works with children and adults who are struggling with anxiety, depression, grief/loss, trauma, relationship issues, attachment, self-esteem issues, parenting/family issues and life stage adjustments.
 She also has experience in assisting with symptom alleviation and helping create functional changes in individuals with ADHD and Autism.
 Her genuine care and concern is what helps each of her clients feel seen as God sees them and heard as they explore complex feelings and navigate difficult situations.
 She is motivated to help each person reach a moment in their counseling session where they realize that the small changes that are happening can cause a cascading effect of positive change in their lives.
 Brita seeks to empower clients to live out their purpose with confidence and clarity.